Felipe VI: Social activities

-Reign (2014–present)
+Reign

-Ascension
+Accession

 On 2 June 2014, King Juan Carlos announced his intent to abdicate in Felipe's favor.
-As required by the Constitution of Spain, the Spanish Cabinet began deliberations the following day on an organic law to give effect to the abdication.
-The law had to be passed by a majority of all members of the Congress of Deputies, the lower house of the Cortes Generales (Parliament).
-According to Jesús Posada, the President of the Congress of Deputies, Felipe could have been proclaimed king as early as 18 June.
+As required by the Constitution of Spain, the Council of Ministers began deliberations the following day on an organic law to give effect to the abdication.
+The law had to be passed by a majority of all members of the Congress of Deputies, the lower house of the Cortes Generales.
+According to Jesús Posada, the president of the Congress of Deputies, Felipe could be proclaimed king as early as 18 June.
 On 4 June, El País of Madrid reported that Felipe would indeed be proclaimed king on 18 June.

 Felipe ascended the throne at the stroke of midnight on 19 June; his father had given his sanction to the organic law effecting his abdication just hours earlier.
-The next morning, after receiving the Captain General's sash from his father, he was formally sworn in and proclaimed king in a low-key ceremony held in the Cortes.
+The next morning, after receiving the Captain General's sash from his father (symbolizing the transfer of royal and military power), he was formally sworn in and proclaimed king in a low-key ceremony held in the Cortes.
 He swore to uphold the Constitution before formally being proclaimed king by Posada.
 Upon his accession, he became the youngest monarch in Europe, being nine months younger than King Willem-Alexander of the Netherlands.

 As king, Felipe has fairly extensive reserve powers on paper.
 He is the guardian of the Constitution and is responsible for ensuring it is obeyed and followed.
 It was expected that he would follow his father's practice of taking a mostly ceremonial and representative role, acting largely on the advice of the government.
 He indicated as much in a speech to the Cortes on the day of his enthronement, saying that he would be "a loyal head of state who is ready to listen and understand, warn and advise as well as to defend the public interest at all times".
 While he is nominally chief executive, he is not politically responsible for exercising his powers.
 Per the Constitution, his acts are not valid unless countersigned by a minister, who then assumes political responsibility for the act in question.

 A poll conducted by El País, however, indicates that a majority of Spaniards wish Felipe would play a greater role in politics, with 75% of the 600 people surveyed stating they would approve if he personally pushed the political parties to reach agreements on national problems.
 According to an El Mundo newspaper poll, Felipe had a greater approval than his father prior to his reign.

-Reforms
+On 23 June 2014, he appointed his private secretary since 1995, Jaime Alfonsín, as Private Secretary to the King.
+Two days later, he also appointed José Manuel de Zuleta y Alejandro, 14th duke of Abrantes, as Private Secretary to the Queen.

+On 18 July, the new king chaired his first meeting of the Council of Ministers.